malteschmitz/tessla-atom2/README.md

 ## Keymap bindings

-The TeSSLa package provides some keymap bindings to increase the work-flow.
+The TeSSLa package provides some keymap bindings to improve the work-flow.
 The following list contains all provided keymap bindings and their resulting effects.

 | Keymap                            | Effect                            |
 |:----------------------------------|:----------------------------------|